Universal Translation Services

 Ethiopians learn English starting at age 6

-English is taught in Ethiopian schools and is used for all official communications.
-Although most Ethiopians can speak Amharic—the country’s national language—and their local dialect, English is often understood more clearly by many younger and older generations.
-Many of Ethiopia’s major newspapers are also written in English, so it’s a great way to expand your perspective on what is happening within government, business, and even culture.
+Ethiopian schools teach English, and officials use it for all communications.
+Although most Ethiopians can speak Amharic—the country’s national language—and their local dialects, many younger and older generations often understand English more clearly.
+Additionally, many of Ethiopia’s major newspapers publish articles in English, making it an excellent way to expand your perspective on government, business, and culture.

 English is taught as a second language from elementary school onwards.